urvin-compliance/caracal/README.md

 Or, said differently, if you use [Prawn](https://github.com/prawnpdf/prawn) for PDF generation, you'll probably like Caracal.
 Only you'll probably like it better. :)

+Please see the [caracal-example](https://github.com/trade-informatics/caracal-example) repository for a working demonstration of the library's capabilities.

 ## Teaser